A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 GRANDMA’S SOFT OATMEAL COOKIES

-This soft Oatmeal Cookie recipe came from my Grandmother, and is from about 1938.
+This recipe for soft Oatmeal Cookies came from my Grandmother, and is from about 1938.
 She had a steady stream of kids and grandkids reaching for them, so she kept the recipe in her head where it was handy.

 I remember making them with my Mom, long before we could afford even a hand mixer.
 We beat the eggs up with a fork.
 The ingredients were combined with good, old-fashioned elbow grease.